ifoxfoot/fqacalc/README.md

 #> 2              Bigtooth Maple montana_2017
 ```

-As you can see, two of these species have no C Values.
+Two of these species have no C Values.

 ### How will duplicates be treated?